eleqtrizit/LocalLLM-to-Copilot-Sync/README.md

 2. **Obsolete Models**: Models in your configuration but not in the API are moved to the disabled section
 3. **Re-enable Models**: Models in the disabled section but available in the API are re-enabled
 4. **New Models**: Models available in the API but not in your configuration are added (with default parameters)

+### API Key Authentication

+When using the `--api-key` flag, the tool will authenticate with the API endpoint using Bearer token authentication.
+This is useful when working with API endpoints that require authentication.

+The API key is passed in the `Authorization` header as `Bearer YOUR_API_KEY_HERE`.

+Note: The `--api-key` flag is for authenticating with the API endpoint, while the `--api-key-required` flag is for setting the `requiresAPIKey=true` parameter in the VSCode configuration for your models.

 ### API Key Requirement